 The data are depicted on Figures 3.
-The two outliers in Table 3 are indicated as the black circles for West and the gray diamonds for OPEC.
+The two outlier groups from Table 3 are indicated: The black circles are for West, and the gray diamonds are for OPEC (ibid).
 The West is included in the calculation of the kernel curve, but the OPEC countries are not.
 The kernel curve is a perfect transition curve.
 It shows a late transition, as further analyzed in the next section.